VBTI-development/.github/profile/README.md

 - answer as much of the discussions and issues raised in the repositories within our allotted time.

 We have set up a sponsorship program to ensure we also have the resources in the future to maintain these packages and maybe even develop new features.
+We will add more repo's in the future, however timelines are uncertain and the order can change on popular demand/sponsorships:
+- mmtracking
+- mmagic
+- mmyolo